-8. DO YO U REALLY KNOW SIT?
-K9-PhD Test Description Student asks their dog to sit 3 separate times, varying the student's body position each time.
-Notes Student will choose and perform 3 di fferent options from the list of Sit To est Variations.
-EXCELLENT NEEDS WORK INCOMPLETE Scoring Student gives 4 or more cues to sit Guidelines for any one variation, or dog does within 3 seconds. not sit, or dog does not respond to one or more cues within 5 seconds.
-201116 4 2 to one or more cues.
-BONUS 1: D O YOU REALLY KNOW SIT Γ?
-K9-PhD Student asks their dog to sit using 2 a Notes · ones performed in the previous test.
-(Bonuses are optional.
+8. DO YOU REALLY KNOW SIT?
+K9-PhD Test Description Student asks their dog to sit 3 separa Student asks their dog to sit 3 separate times, varying the student's body position each time.
+Notes Student will choose and perform 3 d ifferent options from the list of Sit T est Variations.
+EXCELLENT NEEDS WORK INCOMPLETE Scoring Dog sits with 1 cue for each Student gives 2 to 3 cues to sit for Student gives 4 or mor e cues to sit Guidelines variation and responds to each cue one or more variations, or dog for any one variation, or dog does - Caracinico within 3 seconds. needs 4 to 5 seconds to respond not sit, or dog does no t respond to to one or more cues. one or more cues within n 5 seconds. ✓ BONUS 1: DO YOU REALLY KNOW SIT?
+K9-PhD Student asks their dog to sit using 2 additional Sit Test Variations.
+Notes Student will choose and perform 2 different Sit Test Variations than the ones performed in the previous test.
+Notes (Bonuses are optional.
 If attempted, the Rules of Automatic Incompletes still apply.)
-Cooring WITH HONORS Scoring Guidelines Dog sits with 1 cue for each variation and responds to each cue within 3 seconds.
-BONUS 2: TARGETING WITH AN UNFAMILIAR PERSON R PERSON K9-PhD Dog uses his nose to touch each of an unfamiliar person's hands on cue.
-Notes Student will have their dog use nose (or Evaluator can cue dog) to touc h Evaluator's hands, held with palms Notes facing dog, one at a time.
-(Bonuses a re optional, though the Rules of Aut omatic Incompletes still apply.)
+Scoring With Honors Guidelines Dog sits with 1 cue for each variation and responds to each cue within 3 seconds. △ BONUS 2: TARGETING WITH AN UNFAMILIAR PERSON Dog uses his nose to touch each of an unfamiliar person's hands on cue.
+K9-PhD K9-PhD Notes Student will have their dog use nose (or Evaluator can cue dog) to touch Evaluator's hands, held with palms Notes facing dog, one at a time.
+(Bonuses are optional, though the Rules of Automatic Incompletes still apply apply.)
 Scoring With Honors Guidelines Dog targets each hand with 1 cue and responds to cue in 1-3 seconds.

-Sit Test Variations For Tes t Item #8 in Ph.D.
-Level tudent sitting on hands in a chair 12.
-Student standing 2.
-S tudent with back to the dog 13.
-Student holding o 3.
-S tudent with hands on head 14.
-Student hopping 4.
-S tudent walking around 15.
-Student swinging arms tudent standing 10 feet away 16.
-Student lying on t he ground tudent clapping hands 17.
-Student jogging in place place tudent shaking hands with another person 18.
-Student doing jumping jacks tudent with hand in front of their mouth 19.
+Sit Test Variations For Test Item #8 in F Ph.D.
+Level 1.
+Student sitting on hands in a chair 12.
+Student standing on a chair 2.
+Student with back to the dog 13.
+Student holding one knee to chest 3.
+Student with hands on head 14.
+Student hopping on one foot 4.
+Student walking around 15.
+Student swinging arms 5.
+Student standing 10 feet away 16.
+Student lying on the ground 6.
+Student clapping hands 17.
+Student jogging in place 7.
+Student shaking hands with another person 18.
+Student doing jumping jacks 8.
+Student with hand in front of their mouth 19.
 Student doing squats 9.
-S tudent sitting on ground udent sitting on ground 20.
-Student doing leg lunges tudent bending at waist toward toes 21.
-Student doing pus · it on recall (student has dog wait while · Sf tudent walks 35 feet away; student cal lls dog 23.
-Student standing on hands to come and when dog is halfway to student, student cues sit)
+Student sitting on ground 20.
+Student doing leg lunges 10.
+Student bending at waist toward toes 21.
+Student doing push ups 11.
+Sit on recall (student has dog wait while 22.
+Student doing sit ups student walks 35 feet away; student calls dog 23.
+Student standing on hands to come and when dog is halfway to student, 24.
+Student doing calf raises student cues sit) 25.
+Student doing a back bend